pageofswrds/substrate/content/Good questions.md

 ### s-tier
 - what's your roman empire?
 - what's your favorite book?
+- what does it feel like to fall in love?
+- are you yin-dominant, yang-dominant, or somewhere in-between?
 - what question do you want to be asked?

 ### perception-check